jchobanana/Moon/about/index.md

 ### About
-Born in 1992 Taiwan on Shakespeare Day.
+Born in 1992 Taiwan on Shakespeare Day. <p>
-Hated by most teachers in her childhood.
-Socially awkward (extreme).
+Hated by most teachers in her childhood. **Socially awkward (extreme).**
+<p></P>
 Was very lost in life.
 Still very lost in life.
+<p></p>
 Know a little bit of many things, but not an expert on anything.
 Forever traumatized since 2016.

 ### Education
-* 2017-2018
-    School of the Art Institute of Chicago, Post-Bacc
+* 2017-2018  School of the Art Institute of Chicago Post-Bacc in Painting & Drawing
-* 2017
+* 2017       ArtCenter College of Design
-    ArtCenter College of Design, Summer Courses
+    BFA Summer Courses
-* 2013-2015
+* 2013-2015  University of California, Berkeley
-    University of California, Berkeley, BAs in Pol Sci & Development Std
+    BAs in Political Science & Development Studies
-* 2012-2013
-    Santa Monica College
+* 2012-2013  Santa Monica College
-* 2011
+    Drawing Courses
-    University of Nevada, Las Vegas
+* 2011       University of Nevada, Las Vegas

 {% capture images %}